 Research shows that a birth weight of 4.7kg is optimal for survival, but it’s hard to achieve this if you don’t know how many lambs the ewe is carrying – and even if you do!
 Get a spring balance and weight a few twins and triplets just to see how heavy they are – and to realise how much extra care they need to ensure survival.

 Save and freeze some colostrum from early lambing ewes (or a newly-calved cow) for emergencies.
-A lamb that has not had enough colostrum with an hour after birth has little chance of survival.
+A lamb that has not had enough colostrum within an hour after birth has little chance of survival.
 There are some good proprietary colostrum products available.
-Use an old electric blanket to warm up starved lambs, as it’s more effective than a dunking in warm water, which was the old trick.
+Use an old electric blanket to slowly warm up starved lambs, as it’s more effective than a dunking in warm water, which was the old trick.

-Shelter is vital for survival, so erect some small lambing pens in the paddock to hold newly lambed ewes with multiples, to make sure they get properly bonded and fed in the first 1-2 hours.
+Shelter is vital for survival, so erect some small lambing pens in the paddock to hold newly lambed ewes with multiples, which will make sure they get properly bonded and fed in the first 1-2 hours.
 Don’t assume that because a new lamb has it’s head under the ewe near her udder and wagging its tail that it’s getting a full feed of milk.
 It’s a good idea to catch each ewe at birth to clear the wax plug from her teats and to make sure there is milk there.

 Learn to check a lamb’s tummy to make sure it’s rounded and full - especially before nightfall, and feed any lambs that are clearly not getting their share.
 Lamb covers made of wool or plastic, or even old bread bags are ideal when the weather is wet and cold, and especially for new-born twins and triplets.

 As a ewe reaches peak lactation 2-3 weeks after lambing the best feed should be kept for then, and any late-lambing ewes should be put on short feed.
 It’s a risky time, as a spell of cold winds can cut feed drastically at this time – and hence ewes’ milk supply.
-Lambs will start nibbling grass from three weeks of age so again this a reason to have some good long feed.
+Lambs will start nibbling grass from three weeks of age so again this a reason to have some good long feed available.

 These heavily in-lamb ewes can so easily get stuck on their backs and can’t get up again, and they can die fast if left there over night.
 This is most likely to happen with ewes that have long wool from being shorn once a year.